hack4impact-calpoly/wilshire-hope-chest/.github/pull_request_template.md

 ### Reviewer Checklist - PULL REQUEST REVIEWER ONLY

 IMPORTANT: The rest of the sections in this checklist should only be filled out by authorized pull request reviewers.
-If you are the individual template contributor, do not fill out the rest of the fields or check the boxes.
+If you are the individual contributor, do not fill out the rest of the fields or check the boxes.

+## Reviewer: Full Name

 NOTE: Pull requests should only be merged when all boxes are checked.

 - [ ] Assign yourself as reviewer if not assigned
+- [ ] The reviewer name is specified
 - [ ] The code is fully reviewed
 - [ ] Meaningful feedback is given
 - [ ] Let developer know a review has been made